incognito113/supertracer-3000/README.md

 ### Bounding Volume Hierarchy

 Our program uses a [bounding volume hierarchy](https://en.wikipedia.org/wiki/Bounding_volume_hierarchy) (BVH) to optimize ray intersections.
-Almost like a 3-dimensional binary search tree, the BVH intelligently splits all of the objects in the scene into two groups of shapes each with a different bounding box.
-We do this recursively so that with each bounding box calculation, we can split the possible number of objects remaining to check in half.
+Almost like a 3-dimensional binary search tree, the BVH intelligently splits all of the objects in the scene in half into two groups of shapes, each with a unique bounding box.
+These bounding boxes make it easy to check whether or not a given ray will intersect with any of the objects inside of it.
+We do this recursively so that with each bounding box calculation, we can split the number of objects remaining to check in half.
 The BVH makes calculating intersections blazingly fast, allowing for ultra-high-resolution and real-time rendering.

 ## Usage

 ### Interactability

 Users can create their own scenes by interacting with `main.cpp`, and calling methods of the `Scene` class in order to add new shapes.
 Two demos are included for reference: a scene containing basic spheres and a plane, as well as the [Utah Teapot](https://en.wikipedia.org/wiki/Utah_teapot) imported from a .obj file.
-The camera can also be moved around real-time using either arrow keys or WASD, as well as E/Q to move in/out, and scrolling to zoom.
+The camera can also be moved around real-time using either arrow keys or WASD, and E/Q to move in/out.
+Use the mouse or touchpad to pan/tilt, and scroll to zoom.

 ### Basic Classes

 - Vectors can be initialized with `Vector(double x, double y, double z)`.
-They are used both for positions, where (x, y, z) denote its respective coordinates in Euclidean space, and directions, where (x, y, z) represent a location which, relative to the origin (0, 0, 0), acts as the direction something is pointing.
+They are used for positions, where (x, y, z) denote respective coordinates in Euclidean space.
+Vectors are also used for directions, where (x, y, z) represent a point relative to the origin (0, 0, 0); the difference between the origin and the point is the direction.

 - Colors can be initialized with `Color(int red, int green, int blue)` in typical 0-255 RGB.
-Alternately, they can be initialized with `Color(double red, double green, double blue)` where in which each RGB value must lie between 0-1.
+Alternately, use `Color(double red, double green, double blue)` wherein each RGB value lies between 0-1.

 - The `Material` class bundles all of the visual properties of objects in the scene.
 It can be initialized with `Material(Color color, double reflectivity)`.
 Color we've already covered, and is pretty self-explanatory.
 Reflectivity falls between 0-1, and sets how shiny the object should be: higher will be more reflective, while lower will be more matte.

 ### Setting the Scene Defaults

 First things first, we will need a camera.
-The camera must be initialized with three variables: its position in the scene, the direction it's pointing in, as well as its field of view (FOV).
-Position and direction are both set with vectors.
+The camera must be initialized with three variables: its position in the scene, the direction it's pointing in, and its field of view (FOV).
 ```console
 void setCamera(const Vector pos, const Vector dir, const double fovDeg);
 ```

-Then we will want to set the background to some color.
-If there aren't any objects in a certain part of the camera's FOV, the renderer will set those to be this color.
+Then we will want to set the background color.
+If there aren't any objects in a certain part of the camera's FOV, the renderer will set that part of the image to this color.
 ```console
 void setBackground(const int r, const int g, const int b);
 ```